-Lately, we have heard about your passion for data centers and software development.
-What’s the position of CIS in these areas?
+We heard about your passion for data centers and software development.
+What’s the latest on it?

 All our efforts are in continuation to our vision of providing data centers locally to our customers who feel satisfied and protected with their data being hosted in their city.

-There are over 2000 members of Sialkot Chamber of Commerce who are getting various services from us, and for them hosting data at a remote place is a matter of concern and is obviously not cost effective at the same time.
+There are over 2000 members of the Sialkot Chamber of Commerce who are getting various services from us, and for them hosting data at a remote place is a matter of concern which is obviously not cost-effective at the same time.

-Managing the data in-house requires a lot of resources regarding human resource, infrastructure, equipment, energy and power backups, etc. This is where we come in with our customized and enterprise level solutions which are highly reliable and much more economical.
-We plan to expand our network of CIS Data Centers across the country offering cloud computing and other data center services.
+Managing the data in-house requires a lot of resources regarding human resources, infrastructure, equipment, energy and power backups, etc. This is where we come in with our customized and enterprise-level solutions which are highly reliable and much more economical.
+We plan to expand our network of COMSATS Data Centers across the country offering cloud computing and other data center services.

 Despite this opposition, we got ourselves registered with Pakistan Software Export Board (PSEB) and Pakistan Software Houses Association (P@SHA), and just to give you a fair idea of our success we have completed the software development of PKR 8 million so far this year.

-We ventured into this on a trial basis, but now it is becoming a strong new revenue stream.
+We ventured into this on a trial basis, but now it is becoming a stronger revenue stream.

 The industry started creating a demand for such solutions, and we are ready to fulfill it.
 Just an example, we are in a process of building an e-commerce gateway for the Sialkot Chamber of Commerce which is again a customized solution.